 4. 2-minutes kneading is enough

-Seriously, whose got energy to knead dough for 5- 10 minutes long.
+Seriously, who’s got energy to knead dough for 5- 10 minutes long.
 I know women with tennis elbow, shoulder and neck injuries; they certainly find it too strenuous.
 Just mix the flour and water until you have crumbly mix and bring together gently, that’s it.
 Leave it for few minutes then gently knead for a minute.
 Warm water helps here too.
 Although, no harm in kneading for as long as you like.

 5. Rest the dough for soft roti

 Rest the dough for a while.
 Don’t go straight away making roti.
-I know, we all are in hurry when clock is ticking and kids are hungry.
+I know, we all are in hurry when the clock is ticking and kids are hungry.
 But 5-7 minutes resting can make a big difference and rested dough is pliable too.
 It gives you that perfect command.
 And you don’t find roti making so over whelming.

 6. Make a pliable dough